Xilinx/Xilinx_Kria_KV260_Workshop/Part 4: Optional Demo.md

 -  ssd (ssd_adas_pruned_0_95)

 Currently there are a limited number of Vitis AI models that can be used for the SOM board.
+On the model zoo site, please locate one of the three model types from this [library](https://www.xilinx.com/html_docs/vitis_ai/1_3/lib_samples.html#tgh1565815780213)
+ - Face Detection
+ - SSD Detection
+ - RefineDet Detection

+Identify a model you will want to swap it out for.

 ## Part A: (30 minutes)
 You will want to generate and donwload the updated model files where you have Vitis-AI installed (locally or via [AWS](https://github.com/Xilinx/Xilinx_KV260_Workshop/blob/main/How%20to%20connect%20to%20AWS.md))